jClugstor/DiffEqDocs.jl/docs/src/features/io.md

 BSON.load("test.bson")
 ```

-If you load it without the DE function then for some algorithms the
-interpolation may not work, and for all algorithms you'll need
+For all algorithms you'll need
 at least a solver package or SciMLBase.jl in scope in order for
 the solution interface (plot recipes, array indexing, etc.) to
 work.
 If none of these are put into scope, the solution type